Zordaan/OpenFace/README.md

 <hr/>
 <h2>License</h2>
 OpenFace++ was created for research purposes and does not have any additional license requirements.
-However, you must respect the original OpenFace <a href="https://github.com/TadasBaltrusaitis/OpenFace/blob/master/Copyright.txt">license</a> as well as the licenses of all the dependencies mentioned below.
+However, you must respect the original OpenFace <a href="https://github.com/TadasBaltrusaitis/OpenFace/blob/master/Copyright.txt">license</a> as well as the licenses of dependencies listed below.

 <hr/>
 <h2>Dependencies</h2>